Exhibition, symposium and performance programming, 2018–26

 —Personae: Indigenous and Canadian Portraits, 1861–2020, Portrait Gallery of Canada (2020)

-Personae: Indigneous and Canadian Portraits 1861–2020 is an exhibition of portraits by artists Wally Dion, Christine Fitzgerald, Thaddeus Holownia, Ruth Kaplan, Peter Krausz, Arnaud Maggs, William Notman, Karen Stentaford, Stephen Stober, Herbert Taylor, and Robert Tombs.
+Curated by the RCA, Personae: Indigneous and Canadian Portraits 1861–2020 is an exhibition of portraits by artists Wally Dion, Christine Fitzgerald, Thaddeus Holownia, Ruth Kaplan, Peter Krausz, Arnaud Maggs, William Notman, Karen Stentaford, Stephen Stober, Herbert Taylor, and Robert Tombs.
 Any landscape where language, identity and territory are contested to the extent that they are in Canada provides numerous pitfalls to any curator who attempts to assemble a representative group portrait.
 Personae, while negotiating the proverbial tightrope of national portrayal, is ultimately an exhibition of work by ten artists who are each engaged, in various ways, with identity, history, processes, and thematic caprices.
 The viewer will hopefully be mindful that ‘art’ is a stage, and its performances here, whether graphic or photographic, are things that should be examined through a critical lens, and indeed questioned.
 Moving beyond this myriad of motivations and techniques, still unanswered is an essential question: who can say what a Canadian is?
 Afterall, we are a people who define ourselves by what we are not.

 > See the on-line exhibition here.